spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <br />

 1. Make the necessary changes to the PCG configuration file the CLI created during the installation, if needed.
-Use a text editor, such as vi or nano to update the PCG install configuration file.
+Use a text editor, such as Vi or Nano to update the PCG install configuration file.

   <br />